BU-Spark/ml-spare-it-contamination/5.Deployment/Image Generation/readme.md

 ### File directory

 - **`Image_Extractor.ipynb`**: This notebook contains code to extract images for given labels from the Spare-it dataset using the segmentation masks.
-Currently, the notebook only saves the trained Unet.
-It is recommended to save the entire model instead if your hardware capacity allows that.
 - **`Training_pipeline.ipynb`**: This notebook contains the code that we used to fine-tune stable diffusion.
+Currently, the notebook only saves the fine-tuned Unet and use the base model's encoder for generation.
+It is recommended to save the entire model instead if your hardware capacity allows that.

 #### Sample of generated images: